Skip to content

 harmReactionDelayMin / harmReactionDelayMax

-Models the complete timeline: tracking radar detects the fast-closing contact (2-4s), operators classify it as an ARM based on speed, trajectory, and closing rate (3-5s), then the crew decides and executes the reaction (2-4s).
+Models the complete timeline: tracking radar detects the fast-closing contact (2-4s), operators classify it as an ARM (2-3s), then the crew decides and executes (2-3s).
 During this entire delay the SAM continues emitting normally.
 The HARM is getting closer.

 Values Effect